-Estimation of oil and gas reserves on depletion expense related to proved oil and gas properties
+Estimation of oil and natural gas reserves on depletion expense related to proved oil and natural gas properties

-As discussed in Note 1 to the consolidated financial statements, capitalized proved property acquisition and development costs are depleted on a units-of-production method, which is based on the estimated oil and gas reserves remaining.
-For the year ended December 31, 2022, the Company recorded depletion expense of proved oil and gas properties included in total depreciation, depletion and amortization expense of \$444.7 million.
-The estimation of economically recoverable proved oil and gas reserves requires the expertise of professional petroleum reserve engineers who take into consideration forecasted production, operating and development cost assumptions and forecasted oil and gas prices inclusive of market differentials.
-The Company annually engages independent reserve engineers to estimate the proved oil and gas reserves and the Company's internal reserve engineers update the estimates of proved oil and gas reserves on a quarterly basis.
+As discussed in Note 1 to the consolidated financial statements, capitalized proved property acquisition and development costs are depleted on a units-of-production method, which is based on the estimated oil and natural gas reserves remaining.
+For the year ended December 31, 2023, the Company recorded depreciation, depletion and amortization expense of \$1.0 billion.
+The estimation of economically recoverable proved oil and natural gas reserves requires the expertise of professional petroleum reserve engineers who take into consideration forecasted production, development cost assumptions and forecasted oil and natural gas prices inclusive of market differentials.
+The Company annually engages independent reserve engineers to estimate the proved oil and natural gas reserves and the Company's internal reserve engineers update the estimates of proved oil and natural gas reserves on a quarterly basis.

-We identified the estimation of oil and gas reserves on depletion expense related to proved oil and gas properties as a critical audit matter.
-There was a high degree of subjectivity in evaluating the estimate of proved oil and gas reserves, which is a significant input into the calculation of depletion.
-Subjective auditor judgment was required to evaluate the assumptions used by the Company related to forecasted production, operating and development costs, and forecasted oil and gas prices inclusive of market differentials.
+We identified the estimation of oil and natural gas reserves on depletion expense related to proved oil and natural gas properties as a critical audit matter.
+There was a high degree of subjectivity in evaluating the estimate of proved oil and natural gas reserves, which is a significant input into the calculation of depletion.
+Subjective auditor judgment was required to evaluate the assumptions used by the Company related to forecasted production, development costs, and oil and natural gas pricing inclusive of market differentials.

 The following are the primary procedures we performed to address this critical audit matter.
-We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's process to estimate depletion expense related to proved oil and gas properties.
-This included controls related to the assumptions used in the proved oil and gas reserves estimate, and to calculate depletion expense.
-We evaluated (1) the professional qualifications of the Company's internal reserve engineers as well as the external reserve engineers and external engineering firm, (2) the knowledge, skills, and ability of the Company's internal and external reserve engineers, and (3) the relationship of the external reserve engineers and external engineering firm to the Company.
+We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's process to estimate depletion expense related to proved oil and natural gas properties.
+This included controls related to the assumptions used in the proved oil and natural gas reserves estimate, and to calculate depletion expense.
+We evaluated (1) the professional qualifications of the Company's internal reserve engineers as well as the independent reserve engineers and independent engineering firm, (2) the knowledge, skills, and ability of the Company's internal and independent reserve engineers, and (3) the relationship of the independent reserve engineers and independent engineering firm to the Company.
 We assessed the methodology used by the Company to estimate the reserves for consistency with industry and regulatory standards.
-We assessed the data used in the average of the first-day-of-the-month pricing assumptions used in the internal reserve engineers', and the independent reserve engineers' estimates of the proved reserves, by comparing them to publicly available oil and gas benchmark pricing data, calculations of historical differentials and existing contractual arrangements.
-We evaluated assumptions used in the internal reserve engineers' and independent reserve engineers' estimates regarding future operating and development costs by comparing them to historical information including assessing the nature and timing of future development costs compared to development plan.
+We assessed the data used in the average of the first-day-of-the-month pricing assumptions used in the internal reserve engineers' and the independent reserve engineers' estimates of the proved reserves by comparing them to publicly available oil and natural gas benchmark pricing data, calculations of historical differentials and existing contractual arrangements.
+We evaluated assumptions used in the internal reserve engineers' and independent reserve engineers' estimates regarding future development costs by comparing them to historical costs.
 Additionally, we compared the forecasted production volumes to historical production, and we compared the Company's historical production forecasts to actual production volumes to assess the Company's ability to accurately forecast.
 We read the report of the Company's independent reserve engineers in order to understand the methods and assumptions used by the independent reserve engineers in connection with our evaluation of the Company's reserve estimates.
 We compared reserve quantity information to the corresponding information used for depletion expense and recalculated the depletion expense for compliance with regulatory standards.

-Fair value of oil and gas properties on merger with Colgate Energy Partners
+Fair value of oil and natural gas properties on the acquisition of Earthstone